Extra support for Aboriginal and Torres Strait Islander communities

 • follow the instructions in the message

-• check trusted community and local emergency channels for more information.
+• check trusted community and local emergency channels (e.g. ABC Radio) for more information.

 AusAlert in remote areas

 You may still receive an AusAlert even if your phone can’t make calls or send text messages (SMSs) or if it shows ‘emergency calls only’.
-As long as your phone is within range of a mobile phone tower, the alert can be delivered – even if that tower belongs to a different mobile provider than the one you’re with.
+As long as your phone is within range of a mobile phone tower, the alert can be delivered – even if that tower doesn't belong to your mobile provider.

 Mobile phones made before 2019 may not receive AusAlert messages.
 If you own a phone with a prepaid SIM card, you may still receive an AusAlert, even if you have no data left.